 Between Vancouver’s North Shore and the ski resort of Whistler lies the Sea to Sky Highway which is one of the most beautiful drives in the region.

+The region is known as the Sea to Sky Corridor.
 On a sunny day the views are comparable to some of the best in the world.

-The Sea to Sky Region
+The Sea to Sky Region and Highway

 The main community in the Sea to Sky region is Squamish – the “Outdoor Recreation Capital of Canada”.